Shakespeare authorship question: Shakespeare's background

 Shakespeare was born, brought up, and buried in Stratford-upon-Avon, where he maintained a household throughout the duration of his career in London.
 A market town of around 1,500 residents about 100 mi north-west of London, Stratford was a centre for the slaughter, marketing, and distribution of sheep, as well as for hide tanning and wool trading.
-Anti-Stratfordians often portray the town as a cultural backwater lacking the environment necessary to nurture a genius, and depict Shakespeare as ignorant and illiterate.
+Anti-Stratfordians often portray the town as a cultural backwater lacking the environment necessary to nurture a genius and depict Shakespeare as ignorant and illiterate.

 Shakespeare's father, John Shakespeare, was a glover (glove-maker) and town official.
 He married Mary Arden, one of the Ardens of Warwickshire, a family of the local gentry.
-Both signed their names with a mark, and no other examples of their writing are extant.
+Both signed their names with a mark, and no other examples of their handwriting are extant.
 This is often used as an indication that Shakespeare was brought up in an illiterate household.
 There is also no evidence that Shakespeare's two daughters were literate, save for two signatures by Susanna that appear to be "drawn" instead of written with a practised hand.
 His other daughter, Judith, signed a legal document with a mark.
-Anti-Stratfordians consider these marks and the rudimentary signature style evidence of illiteracy, and consider Shakespeare's plays, which "depict women across the social spectrum composing, reading, or delivering letters," evidence that the author came from a more educated background.
+Anti-Stratfordians consider these marks and the rudimentary signature style evidence of illiteracy and consider Shakespeare's plays, which "depict women across the social spectrum composing, reading, or delivering letters," evidence that the author came from a more educated background.

 Anti-Stratfordians consider Shakespeare's background incompatible with that attributable to the author of the Shakespeare canon, which exhibits an intimacy with court politics and culture, foreign countries, and aristocratic sports such as hunting, falconry, tennis, and lawn-bowling.
-Some find that the works show little sympathy for upwardly mobile types such as John Shakespeare and his son, and that the author portrays individual commoners comically, as objects of ridicule.
+Some find that the works show little sympathy for upwardly mobile types such as John Shakespeare and his son and that the author portrays individual commoners comically, as objects of ridicule.
 Commoners in groups are said to be depicted typically as dangerous mobs.